nleethochawalit/GLACiAR2-master/README.md

 Overview
 ----------

-``GLACiAR2`` is an open-source python tool for simulations of source recovery and completeness in galaxy surveys.
+``GLACiAR2`` is an open-source python3 tool for simulations of source recovery and completeness in galaxy surveys.
-It's developed from GLACiAR (https://arxiv.org/abs/1805.08985).
+It's an updated version of GLACiAR (https://arxiv.org/abs/1805.08985, https://github.com/danielacarrasco/GLACiAR).

 Requirements
 ----------